gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-Gradle 7.1 defines the `groovy` source set as an extension when applying the Groovy plugin.
+Gradle 7.1 defines source sets as an extension in the following plugins:

+- `groovy`
+- `antlr`

  This means that the Kotlin DSL has auto-generated accessors and `withConvention` block can be omitted:

 ```kotlin
 sourceSets {